danklotz/openNotes/micro-reviews.md

 - [The Worlds End](https://www.imdb.com/title/tt1213663/?ref_=ttls_li_tt).
 I like all the Edgar Wright movies, nit this is the one I enjoyed the most (or baby driver?).
 It is a great comedy with an absurd stories and some slick cinematography; best enjoyed with some friends, a beer and withouth knowledge of what to expect.
 - [The Nice Guys](https://www.imdb.com/title/tt3799694/?ref_=tt_sims_tt_i_1).
 This is a great movie that a lot of time draws its comedic elements from reality.
 Which is great.
 Also the 70s feeling are just great.
 - [James Bond: No time to die](https://www.imdb.com/title/tt2382320/?ref_=nm_flmg_act_6).
 I this this is a not particularly good movie of a not particularly good franchise.
 I did like the opening in Italy and some shots are beatyful.
 However, all in all it feels like a movie that should have been one hour long got a runtime of almost tree!
-- [Logal Lucky](https://www.imdb.com/title/tt5439796/?ref_=nv_sr_srsg_0).
+- [Logan Lucky](https://www.imdb.com/title/tt5439796/?ref_=nv_sr_srsg_0).
 This is one of the best heist movies out there.
 It has it all: Funny, witty, thoughtful, super satisfying conclusion.
 - [A Series of Unfortunate Events (Netflix Series)](https://www.imdb.com/title/tt4834206/?ref_=nv_sr_srsg_2).
 This is a visual stunning series with a magical plot, but no magic in it.
 Maybe not for everyone but I've been blown away.
 - [Red Notice](https://www.imdb.com/name/nm1428524/?ref_=ttfc_fc_wr2).
 A bad heist movie with Dwayne Johnson and Ryan Reynolds.
 I like the genre, but the movie not so.
 - [Shang-Chi and the Legend of the Ten Rings](https://www.imdb.com/title/tt9376612/?ref_=nv_sr_srsg_0).
 Yet another Marvel movie: Funny at times, some very impressive visuals and a view good ideas; and also, a shallow story, shallow characters and some very dump moments.